 Lots of time spent on fitness routines that leave us with little or no results can be incredibly discouraging, especially if you’re going it alone without a personal trainer or exercise physiologist guiding you.
-It’s easy to make the excuse of ‘I don’t have time’ or ‘I can’t get to the gym today’ but the truth is, you’re never going to see results that way either.
+It’s easy to make the excuse of ‘I don’t have time’ or ‘I can’t get to there today’ but the truth is, you’re never going to see results that way either.

 The following five Pilates exercises are the perfect start to help you ease back into your exercise routine.
 One thing to remember when starting out in Pilates is that form trumps quality.